 The push for further exploitation of CSG is massive in New South Wales – despite forecasts of a falling demand for gas in the state.
 There is very active opposition, especially over Santos’ plans to drill in the Pilliga Forest.

 Hutchins says it is easier to fight against CSG in New South Wales because it is a smaller state.
-“Queensland is just so big and it’s so hard to get people to cross the Dividing Range and come out here.”
+“Queensland is just so big and it’s so hard to get people to cross the Dividing Range and come out to the Darling Downs.”

 In August, the Australian state of Victoria announced a permanent ban on CSG exploitation.